TC-ChangMin/winter-intensive-2025-rblx-code/README.md

 [Gif for downloading and running the game]

-2. To play the game open it up with this roblox redirect link -> [Link to game]
+2. To play the game open it up with this roblox redirect link -> https://www.roblox.com/games/114457019372545/Very-Bad-TD-Game#!/about
 [Gif for going through the game link and playing it on Roblox]

 3. Here is a game Demo video